 Associate Professor of Psychology

 As a result of our novel and continued interactions with others, we are constantly faced with information that we need to judge and evaluate.
-Although we strive to be objective and accurate in the perception of this information, our beliefs and recent experiences may unconsciously motivate us to perceive and judge information, the self, and others in particular ways.
+Although we strive to be objective and accurate in the perception of this information, our desires to connect with others and avoid rejection may unconsciously motivate us to perceive and judge information, the self, and others in particular ways.

 In the Interpersonal Motivations and Perceptions (IMP) Lab, my students and I examine how a) relationship beliefs, b) belonging needs, or c) social information sources influence subsequent attention to and processing of information, as well as judgments and perceptions made about the self and others.